Join beClub

 them, they drink remarkably less.
 In a U.K. report from the

-abstinence from alcohol had leapt up 40 percent in just eight years, with young
+abstinence from alcohol had leaped up 40 percent in just eight years, with young

 people overtaking the elderly as the most sober generation.
 Another report by